-IDEA, LCA, and CDW are not the authoritative owners of data.
-However, data is used for investigative or research purposes under the IRS Internal Revenue Manual (IRM) standards and guidelines.
+IDEA, LCA, and CDW use data for investigative or research purposes under the IRS Internal Revenue Manual (IRM) standards and guideline.
 The data resulting from query searches is used as a lead or as insights for actionable decisions and requires additional investigative steps to verify the quality of the information.
 CI and RAAS use this data for generating leads and other data-driven insights that are subsequently verified by special agents or research analysts for further investigative or analytical work.